Félicien Singbo

 Félicien Houenou Singbo (born 25 October 1980) is a Beninese former professional footballer who played as a defender.
 Between 2002 and he made 19 appearances for the Benin national team.
 In 2003, he received French nationality.

 Club career

-Singbo played for Rouen and Louhans-Cuiseaux in France, Airdrie United in Scotland, Vllaznia in Albania, PAS Giannina, Olympiakos Volos and Pierikos in Greece, AE Paphos and Ayia Napa in Cyprus.
+Singbo played for Rouen and Louhans-Cuiseaux in France, Airdrie United in Scotland, Vllaznia in Albania, PAS Giannina, Olympiacos Volos and Pierikos in Greece, AE Paphos and Ayia Napa in Cyprus.

 Lokomotiv Plovdiv signed Singbo to an 18-month-long deal on 13 February 2009.
 He was given the number 30 shirt.
 He made his competitive debut for Loko on 6 March 2009 against OFC Sliven 2000, in round of 16 of the Bulgarian top division.

 Singbo signed with Missile Football Club of Gabon for two years on 25 October 2013.

 International career

 Singbo was part of the Benin national team's squad at the 2004 African Nations Cup, which finished bottom of its group in the first round of competition, thus failing to secure qualification for the quarter-finals.
 He was also part of the Benin squad for the 2010 African Nations Cup that did not advance past the group stage.